Quit Smoking Success Rates by Method

 For the Best Odds

-- Pair medication with behavioral support — call a quitline (1-800-QUIT-NOW in the US), join a cessation group, or see a counselor trained in cessation
+- Pair medication with behavioral support — call a quitline (1-800-QUIT-NOW in the US), join a cessation group, or see a counselor trained in cessation.

 If You Prefer Not to Use Medication

-- Use a quitline or counseling — it still roughly doubles your odds vs. going completely alone
+- Use a quitline or counseling — it still roughly doubles your odds vs. going completely alone.

-- Create a detailed trigger plan — list your top 10 smoking triggers and write a specific alternative behavior for each
+- Create a detailed trigger plan — list your top 10 smoking triggers and write a specific alternative behavior for each one before your quit date.

-- Enlist social support — having a quit buddy or telling friends and family improves outcomes
+- Enlist social support — having a quit buddy or telling friends and family improves outcomes in multiple studies.

 If You’ve Tried and Failed Before